singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 Refer to this [link](https://cloud.google.com/bigtable/docs/overview) for doc.
 - Stored on Google’s internal store Colossus
 - No transactional support (so can handle petabytes of data)
 - Bigtable is a key/value store, not a relational store.
-It does not support joins, and transactions are supported only within a single row
+It does not support joins, and transactions are supported only within a single row.
+- Good option for migrating on-premises Hadoop HBase databases to a managed database because Bigtable has an HBase interface.
 - Each table has only one index, the row key, and each row key must be unique
 	- Best practices of bigtable states that rowkey:
 		- Should not be only timestamp